Achieving the quantum field theory limit in far-from-equilibrium quantum link models: Wilson--Kogut--Susskind limit

 \section{Wilson--Kogut--Susskind limit $S\to\infty$}

 Let us first fix the lattice spacing to $a=1$, and study the effect of increasing the link spin length $S$ on the dynamics of the return rate~\eqref{eq:RR} and chiral condensate~\eqref{eq:n}.
-We will carry out this analysis in three different gauge superselection sectors, where in each of those we will consider both the weak and strong electric-field coupling regimes.
+We will carry out this analysis in three different gauge superselection sectors corresponding to $q_j=0,1,2,\,\forall j$, where in each of these we will consider both the weak and strong electric-field coupling regimes.
+The reason we choose the first two target sectors is because they are the largest ones, while the third is chosen to further demonstrate the generality of our results.